 The more treatment you require, the more you will pay.
 If your addiction warrants a residential program of 90 days, for example, the cost will be significantly higher than if you are a good candidate for outpatient treatment.
 However, the cost of such a program will still be less than years — or sometimes mere months — of continuing buy substances to maintain your addiction.

 Getting treatment will also stop your risk of physical health events from escalating.
 Untreated alcoholism, for example, will destroy the liver.
 A transplant eventually becomes the only way to save the individual’s life, and the total cost, if the individual can manage to obtain one, is more than $1.4 million, and expected to rise over time.
 Arresting the damage to your body can save you hundreds of thousands in medical bills and, of course, save your life.

 Rehab isn’t just a way to stop the outflow of cash to substances of abuse — it’s an opportunity to reinvent yourself and become a more confident and capable person.
 The lessons learned in therapy will provide you with strategies to help you stay sober and help you navigate the inevitable stress of life.
+A treatment program is also the first step in rebuilding your relationships, both ones you’ve lost and attempted to maintain.
 You’ll learn to be more flexible and more resilient in overcoming challenges in your personal and professional life.

 With substance abuse, the stakes are high for you, your loved ones and society as a whole.
 Addiction can tear holes in your community and take away many of the things you’ve spent your life working hard for like your job and your family in addition to your finances.
 Luckily, effective treatment exists to get you on the path to recovery and sustained sobriety.
 Gateway has been a nationally-recognized leader in addiction medicine for more than 50 years, and we are ready to provide effective treatment without judgment or discrimination.